 Detaching From An Alcoholic

 This particular subject unfolds into many various roads.
 I will shed some light and share suggestions on how to separate our emotions from being enmeshed with a problem drinker.
 Separating ourselves from the way they affect us takes time.
 It is a process of learning how to do things differently.
-We don’t really realize it, but our entire lives get all interconnected with everything they are doing and it really affects our behaviors in damaging negative ways.
+We don’t really realize it at the time, but our entire lives get all interconnected with everything they are doing and it really affects our behaviors in damaging and negative ways.

 Don’t Allow Them to Rent Space in Your Head

-You may be thinking, what does he mean by that?
-Obsessing over an alcoholic is what most of our problem is.
-This constant looming thoughts that surround them are taking up precious space in our minds.
-So, with that being said, “don’t allow them to rent space in your head.”
-Find things to do that will change your focus.
-Read books, exercise, go to the movies, talk to a friend on the phone.
-Find things that will help your mind “detach” from thinking about them.
+You may be thinking; “what does HE mean by that?”
+Obsessing over an alcoholic is our biggest problem in this situation.
+The constant looming thoughts in our heads are taking up precious space in our minds.
+With that being said, don’t allow them to rent space in your head.
+Find things to do which will change your focus.
+Read books, exercise, go to the movies or talk to a friend on the phone.
+Find things that will help your mind DETACH from thinking about them.

 Learn to Take Care of Yourself